machinat/sociably/docs/integration-with-webview.md

 const webSocketClient = new WebSocketClient({
   url: '/websocket',
-  authorize: useAuthClient(authClient),
+  login: useAuthClient(authClient),
 });

 authClient.bootstrap();
 ```

 First we initiate an `AuthClient` with the authorizers of supported chat platforms.
-Then bind it the `authorize` option of websocket client with the `useAuth` adapter.
+Then bind it the `login` option of websocket client with the `useAuth` adapter.

 The final step is to call `authClient.bootstrap(platform)`, it initiate necessary works to register user on the specified platform.
 If the platform argument is omitted, `platform` param in querystring is used.